 There are many children who apply to the Home, but we only take in a new child if there is someone who want to adopt them.
 The sponsor must be willing to commit to support the child for at least 4-5 years so as to ensure continuity of the ministry.
 Our goal is to provide basic education to the children to a minimal level of Secondary 3 level where the students can opt to go into a vocational school under the Thai education system.
 By that time, the children would normally be able to make a living on their own too.
 Of course, if sponsorship is available, we hope that the children can complete their high school or Secondary 6 in Thailand.
 After that, we can send the children to either Bible school to do their theological study or university.
 The sponsor would get to know who they are adopting and is able to write to them or send gifts to them or even visit them at Shannon Home.
 We also encourage the child to write a thank you note for their sponsors.

-Currently, we have three boys and one girl.
-We would need to put up another building if we are to take in more kids.
+Currently, we have six boys and two girls.
 The cost of sponsoring a child is now S$1,650 a year with a startup cost of S$200.
 There is a slight increase due to inflation.
 The breakdown is as follows:

 - Startup costs S$200 (one time): For school registration, fees, school items and beddings.